SAKryukov/dotnet-solution-structure/articles/article0.2.md

 Duck typing approach is discussed in detail in the [previous article](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-approach-2323a-duck-typing).
 It is explaned that this approach can work with both properties and fields, public or non-public, becasue it uses reflection.
 Therefore, we can populate an instance of the data type, even if its read-only properties.
 The member information is taken from XAML my scanning it for all the `Member` elements.

-Now, we can see how all three approaches are represented in a single XAML sample.
+Now, we can see how all four approaches are represented in a single XAML sample.

 ### XAML Sample

-Finally, this is the XAML sample where all three approaches are combined:
+Finally, this is the XAML sample where all four approaches are combined:

 ```{lang=XML}
 &lt;FrameworkContentElement x:Class="My.Advanced"